gigadani/Bot/README.md

 - Set `Admin:UserId` in `appsettings.json` to a numeric Telegram user ID or an `@username` to designate the superadmin.
 - Superadmin can designate additional group-specific admins at runtime (see Admin Commands).

-4) Configure required single-group mode
+4) Optional single-group mode
-- Set `Group:Id` to your group chat ID (required).
-The bot ignores non-private messages from any other group, and all group-admin commands operate on this group only.
+- Set `Group:Id` to your group chat ID to enable the bot in that group.
+Without this, the bot operates only in private chats.
+When set, non-private messages from other groups are ignored, and group-admin commands operate on this configured group.

 5) Optional party info
-- Configure `Party:InfoTextPath` and `Party:InfoImagePath` in `appsettings.json`.
+- Configure `Party:InfoTextPath` and/or `Party:InfoImagePath` in `appsettings.json`.
-- If the image path does not exist, a placeholder image may be generated on first use.
+- If neither exists or has content, the “Party info” option is hidden.

 6) Run locally
 - `dotnet run`